riverfr0zen/sketches/README.md

 # Local configuration

 Local configuration can be added to `notan_sketches/.cargo/config.toml`.

 For example, I have added it on my weak laptop to limit the number of jobs.

 I could have done this in `$CARGO_HOME/config.toml` too, but I didn't want to forget about it, and this seemed more visible.
 Might change that in the future.

 See: https://doc.rust-lang.org/cargo/reference/config.html

 For this repo, `.cargo/config.toml`` is ignored in `sketches/.gitignore`

+# IMPORTANT notes on updating Notan

+When updating `notan` to a new version, make sure to upgrade across all notan-using packages (notan_sketches AND notan_touch)

 # Build commands